zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 }
 ```

-So far I have understanded how the message works in the MINA server side, it is better to provide a dragram to descripte the whole work flow, helping us under stand how mina-sshd works later.
+So far we have understanded how the message worked in the MINA server side, but it is better to provide a dragram to descripte the whole work flow, helping us under stand how mina-sshd works later.
 Because I am not familar how NIO works, all the descirption hasn't went into details which I need make up in future.
 Anyway,  It could be a good start

 ![](https://www.planttext.com/plantuml/img/XP7TJiCm38Nl_HHMTmCNVO4AeMqWnAI19lO4QM9QYpJk4fUVjoVGJL1rY3idvtpsYRDCQg8EdGTGLazOxEamKB24jsoQQBe201vPzc9VI5VMKgyIiIolSLKdZSRgJhpdq6paf5Or1mT_oYDyyc8VnL9AzoOuJmachldW2irt-UExAikplg-xt9Sb0DJoZiLMf4SEg6qaumfSRBbfTUq7WddOtPZgc6CZT-oLuarhSeCAdpdIGvPDGqzaYL_9NNJZ-HAcvjzu9hifXNFiI8pxE8Fy6tRzePHdXq0-qs-HDJ-GWiEy1O1bhl9_Vm80)